eulerlab/bc-motion/README.md

 The paper is available (open source) at https://www.nature.com/articles/s41467-022-32762-7

-Data files necessary to run this code is in a public repository at zenodo.org [add link]
+Data files necessary to run this code are available in a public repository at zenodo.org [add link]

+Requirements are available in the bcmotion.yaml file.